 In August 2021, we announced completion of a preliminary technical assessment by an independent geological consulting firm to assess lithium and bromine exploration targets in our Southwest Arkansas brine leases.
-Bromine is a key mineral component in zinc-bromide energy storage systems and our TETRA PureFlow® ultra-pure zinc bromide has been qualified by several battery technology companies.
+Bromine is a key mineral component in zinc-bromide energy storage systems and our TETRA PureFlow is an ultrapure zinc bromide, which has been qualified by several battery technology companies.
 The lithium battery market is a rapidly growing market, affording us the potential opportunity to participate in a meaningful way.
-In December, 2021, we announced a strategic agreement with Eos Energy Enterprises, Inc. ("Eos") (NASDAQ: EOSE) involving a long-term supply and collaboration agreement to supply our, TETRA PureFlow ultra-pure zinc bromide.
+In December, 2021, we announced a strategic agreement with Eos Energy Enterprises, Inc. ("Eos") (NASDAQ: EOSE) involving a long-term supply and collaboration agreement to supply our ultra-pure zinc bromide TETRA PureFlow to Eos.
 TETRA and Eos expect to collaborate for improved battery performance, cost and system life including a solution for the end of a battery's life using TETRA's extensive experience with reclaiming and recycling zinc bromide.
+In January 2024, we entered into a preferred supply agreement through December 31, 2027 in which Eos has agreed to purchase 100% of its requirement of zinc bromide products, including TETRA PureFlow zinc bromide, and 75% of its requirement of Eos' proprietary electrolyte solution from TETRA, and has provided TETRA a right of first refusal prior to entering into a supply agreement for such products from a third-party.
+In connection with the supply agreement, TETRA was granted a non-exclusive, non-sub-licensable, non-transferable license to Eos's proprietary electrolyte formula, solely in connection with manufacturing and provision of Eos' proprietary electrolyte solution to Eos.

 We are committed to pursuing low-carbon energy initiatives that leverage our fluids and aqueous chemistry core competencies, our significant bromine and lithium assets and technologies, and our leading calcium chloride production capabilities.
-During 2022, we completed the maiden inferred bromine and lithium brine resource estimation report for our leased acreage in the Smackover Formation in Southwest Arkansas, as well as a front end engineering and design study for the design of a brine to bromine processing plant, pipeline and related assets.
-We are in the final stages of a reservoir analysis to further assess TETRA's bromine and lithium assets in Arkansas.
-Completion of this front end engineering and design study and reservoir analysis were incremental steps for TETRA to complete an initial and preliminary economic analysis.
-Further steps are required before making a decision to develop the bromine assets, which may include drilling an additional well or wells, further studies to mature the resource and completion of a prefeasibility and/or feasibility study.
-Bromine is a key mineral component in zinc-bromide energy storage systems and our TETRA PureFlow® high purity zinc bromide has been qualified by several battery technology companies.
-The lithium battery market is a rapidly growing market, so we believe we are well positioned to meaningfully participate in that market.
+During 2022, we completed the maiden inferred bromine and lithium brine resource estimation report for our leased acreage in the Smackover Formation in Southwest Arkansas, as well as a front end engineering and design ("FEED") study for the design of a brine to bromine processing plant, pipeline and related assets.
+Completion of this FEED study and reservoir analysis were incremental steps for TETRA to complete an initial and preliminary economic analysis.
+During 2023, we completed a Technical Report Summary (the "Resources Report") for our 6,138 acre "Evergreen Brine Unit" in Arkansas.
+The Resources Report included both "measured" and "indicated" resources in addition to the "inferred" category.
+Further steps are required before making a decision to develop the bromine assets, which may include drilling an additional well or wells, further studies to mature the resource and completion of a pre-feasibility and/or feasibility study.